 - Great for cruising along on

 As well as looking great and being a very comfortable, relaxed ride, this type of bicycle is usually very low maintenance.
 Many aren’t equipped with gears at all, and those that are usually use hub gears.
-With hub gears the entire mechanism is inside the hub and is very unlikely to go wrong (although if it does you will almost certainly have to visit a bike shop).
+With hub gears the entire mechanism is inside the hub and is very unlikely to go wrong (although if it does you will almost certainly have to visit a shop).
 They also use simple caliper braking systems which are simple to adjust.

 So what are the drawbacks?
-Well, the comfortable upright posture provided by these bikes, coupled with their solid, old fashioned construction means that they are slow and heavy to ride.
+Well, the comfortable upright posture provided by these, coupled with their solid, old fashioned construction means that they are slow and heavy to ride.
 They are fine for short journeys on relatively flat ground but for any longer journeys with some incline you will get tired very quickly.

 - You really can take it anywhere